-G0 Please provide the URL of your institution's net price calculator: http://students.asu.edu/costs
+G0 Please provide the URL of your institution's net price calculator: https://students.asu.edu/costs

-Provide 2012-2013 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2013-2014 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2012-2013 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2012-2013 academic year costs of attendance will be available:
+Χ Check here if your institution's 2013-2014 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2013-2014 academic year costs of attendance will be available: 1-May-13

-1-May-12

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2012-2013 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2013-2014 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

+G1 PRIVATE INSTITUTIONS

+Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district \$9,208 \$9,208

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district): \$9,208 \$9,208

 G1 PUBLIC INSTITUTIONS

-Out-of-state: \$21,807 \$21,807
+Out-of-state: \$22,461 \$22,461

 G1 NONRESIDENT ALIENS

-Tuition: \$21,807 \$21,807
+Tuition: \$22,461 \$22,461

-G1 REQUIRED FEES: \$512 \$512
+G1 REQUIRED FEES: \$516 \$516

 G1 ROOM AND BOARD:

 (on-campus) \$9,094 \$9,094

 G1 ROOM ONLY:

 (on-campus) \$5,998 \$5,998

 G1 BOARD ONLY:

 (on-campus meal plan) \$3,096 \$3,096

+G1 Comprehensive tuition and room and d board fee (if your

+college cannot provide separate tuiti on and room and